syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/data-binding.md

 | groupBy |  `string` | Specifies the category under which the list item has to be grouped. |
 | iconCss |  `string` | Specifies the icon class of each list item. |

-> When binding complex data to the ComboBox, fields should be mapped correctly.
+> The fields should be mapped correctly.
 Otherwise, the selected item remains undefined.

 ## Binding local data

-Local data can be represented in two ways as described below.

-### 1. Array of simple data

-The MultiColumn ComboBox has support to load array of primitive data such as strings and numbers.
+The local binding in the MultiColumn ComboBox allows you to connect the component to various data sources, enabling dynamic and flexible data display.

-### 2. Array of JSON data

-The MultiColumn ComboBox can generate its list items through an array of complex data.
-For this, the appropriate columns should be mapped to the [Fields](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Fields) property.

-### 3. Array of Complex data

-The MultiColumn ComboBox can generate its list items through an array of complex data.
-For this, the appropriate columns should be mapped to the [Fields](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Fields) property.

 ## Binding remote data